CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

 Over the past years, many programming tasks have been proposed to evaluate the programming abilities of LLMs.
 Intuitively, LLMs should understand the programming languages and incorporate this knowledge and the code examples they have seen during training to perform the programming tasks.
 Therefore, one can claim that LLMs are already being evaluated for code reasoning.
-To understand whether this intuition holds or if there is a need for code reasoning tasks, we compare LLMs' performance on Bug Repair (BR) with their performances on the three code reasoning tasks of \name.
+To understand whether this intuition holds or if there is a need for code reasoning tasks, we compare LLMs' performance on Bug Repair (BR) with their performance on the three code reasoning tasks of \name.
 Bug Repair is a programming task that requires a deep understanding of code semantics: it should understand the semantics of buggy code with respect to the specifications and tests, and generate a patch accordingly.
 Thus, we define the following expectations: (1) if BR already evaluates the code reasoning, the model should pass the code reasoning tasks for successful bug repair cases; (2) if the model cannot repair a buggy code, it is likely because of the reasoning failure.

-To further investigate whether LLMs meet the two expectations above, we used HumanEvalPack~\cite{muennighoff2023octopack}, a dataset of bugs generated by humans and injected into HumanEval programs\footnote{To our knowledge, none of the other studied benchmarks have a corresponding cuggy version.
-Running reasoning tasks on existing bug benchmarks, such as Defect4J or SWE-Bench, was impossible due to a lack of natural language specification and reasoning challenges over complex objects.}.
+To further investigate whether LLMs meet the two expectations above, we used HumanEvalPack~\cite{muennighoff2023octopack}, a dataset of bugs generated by humans and injected into HumanEval programs.
 We identified error-revealing tests from this dataset, i.e., those that pass on the correct code but fail on the buggy code.
 Then, we repeated our experiments in the first three research questions, asking LLMs to perform \IER, \SR, and \CR on the buggy code considering the error-revealing tests.
 We also asked subject LLMs to repair the bugs along with test information using the prompt presented in Figure~\ref{fig:prompt-repair}.